rtbrick/bngblaster/docsrc/sources/routing/isis.rst

 Configuration
 ~~~~~~~~~~~~~

-Following an example ISIS configuration with one instance
+Following is an example ISIS configuration with one instance
 attached to two network interfaces.

 .. code-block:: json